hawad416/sarii.ai/README.md

 AI-Powered Search for University Documentation.

+university documentation is typically:
+a) outdated
-university documentation is typically outdated, hard to search through, and hard to extract relevant data from.  let's fix that!
+b) hard to search through
+c) hard to extract relevant data from.

+let's fix this!

 sarii.ai brings AI-Powered University documentation search. sarii ai simplifies the process by which University of Washington (UW) students gain access to crucial university information. we leverage state of the art fine-tuned language models ( technologies such as generative AI, gpt, llama-index, and web application tools like nextjs and react)  to offer a personalized and seamless user experience that enables students to obtain accurate, reliable, and timely answers to all their questions and concerns extracted directly from the university documentation.